-Therefore, a 250mg tablet of ascorbic acid from the ACI LIMITED (Nutrivit® C) contain = $2.5 \times 91.54 = 228.85$ mg Amount of Ascorbic acid in ACI LIMITED (Nutrivit® C) is 8.46% less than the claimed value. %
+Therefore, a 250 mg tablet of ascorbic acid from the ACI LIMITED (Nutrivit® C) contain = 2.5×91.54 = 228.85 mg Amount of Ascorbic acid in ACI LIMITED (Nutrivit® C) is 8.46% less than the claimed value. %

-Flow Injection Analysis (FIA)
+Flow-Injection Analysis (FIA)

 In FIA, there is no air segmentation and it is not necessary for a state of chemical equilibrium to be reached.
 The sample is introduced into a carrier stream as a discrete plug.
 The presence of a sample-carrier interface allows diffusion-controlled dispersion of the sample as it is swept through narrow-bore tubing to create a concentration gradient.
-The flow-through detector monitors the change in concentration of the reaction product, which is displayed as a well-defined peak (Ball, 2006).
-Flow-Injection analysis permits a simple, rapid and sensitive method for the determination of vitamin C where its systems allow faster sampling rates and consumed fewer reagents compared with segmented-flow analysis (Kleszczewki and Kleszczewska, 2002).
+The flow-through detector monitors the change in concentration of the reaction product, which is displayed as a well-defined peak.

+Flow-injection analysis permits a simple, rapid and sensitive method for the determination of vitamin

+C where its systems allow faster sampling rates and consumed fewer reagents compared with segmented-flow analysis.
 Memon, Dahot and Ansari had proposed a method by using mono 1, 10-phenanthroline-iron(III) complex as oxidant.
-This experiment was based on its reducing reaction on mono(1-10-Phenanthroline)-iron(III) to tris(1,10-Phenanthroline)-iron(II) (ferroin) and the absorbance of ferroin was monitored at 510nm through spectrophotometer equipped with a flow through cell [6] (Figure 2).
+This experiment was based on its reducing reaction on mono(1-10-Phenanthroline)-iron(III) to tris(1,10-Phenanthroline)-iron(II) (ferroin) and the absorbance of ferroin was monitored at 510nm through spectrophotometer equipped with a flow through cell.

 In this analysis single channel manifold is used as shown in Figure 2.
 The reagent stream is pumped at the flow rate 1.1mL/min via a peristaltic pump equipped with PVC pump tubing.
 The vitamin C sample is introduced into the reagent stream via a rotary teflon valve.
-A calibration curve for vitamin C in the range 0-50ppm was plotted from the results obtained by Memon, Memon, Dahot and Ansari which are shown in Figure 3.
-They also studied about the effect of reaction coil and reagent concentration.
-From the graph (Figure 3), the maximum intensity was observed at 50cm reaction coil (Figure 4).
+A calibration curve for vitamin C in the range 0-50ppm was plotted from the results obtained by Memon, Memon, Dahot and Ansari which are shown in Figure 2.